haofanwang/Score-CAM/README.md

 Utils are built on [flashtorch](https://github.com/MisaOgura/flashtorch), thanks for releasing this great work!

 ## Contact
-If you have any questions, feel free to open an issue or directly contact me via: `haofanw@andrew.cmu.edu`
+If you have any questions, feel free to open an issue or directly contact me via: `haofanwang.ai@gmail.com`.